 Bob's situation proved to be no exception.

-Moving forward the guaranteed cash in Bob’s policy will always remain significantly higher than the original guaranteed column, and this again is a function of dividends paid to date.
+Moving forward the guaranteed cash in Bob’s policy will always remain significantly higher than the original guaranteed column in the original illustration, and this again is a function of dividends paid to date.

 This means if for some unknown reason Bob’s company suddenly stopped paying dividends and never did again, his policy maintains a very nice increase over and above the guarantees he looked at when he bought the policy.
 If the insurer continues to pay dividends (which is extremely likely) Bob will continue to realize results that far exceed his guarantee.